Financial Services Code of Procedure

 Approval Process

-Financial Services must approve all bank card processing activities at the University, including processing transactions online (eCommerce), though an outsourced third party and through point of sale devices.
+Financial Services must approve all cardholder data processing activities at the University, including processing transactions online (

 Departments and units may only accept payments if Merchant Accounts have been established and approved by Financial Services.
 Merchant Accounts must be established using the University's preferred payment card processing provider(s).
 Departments and units are prohibited from entering into other payment arrangements with any other service provider(s), including PayPal.